m-mathilde34/Traveling-Salesman---Genetic-Algorithm/README.md

 - routeDistance
 - fitness

-For the fitness, there are a few options that we can use.
-For this project, three were tested:
+##### Evaluating each individual (route) using a fitness function:
+Choosing a fitness function is a really important step in creating a GA as it will influence reproduction.
+'Survival of the fittest' implies that individuals with better fitness have a higher chance of reproducing and passing down their genetics.
+Using and playing around with different fitness functions allows us to compare their results and suitability.
+For this project, three fitness options were explored and tested.
 - Normal distribution
 - Sine function
 - Hyperbole distribution